Online Real Estate Classes

 If you are enrolled, or want to consider enrolling, please feel free to contact me.
 My supervisors judge my performance by how many students complete the classes.
 There is currently room in all the classes, spring and fall semesters.
 I do not teach over the summer.
 To find out more about Mesa College, click here.

-A word about why I invite my students to call me by my first name.
+A word about what to call me.
 I have a master's degree, but my most important credentials to teach this class are my Arizona real estate license and real estate instructors' license.
-I've been teaching online at MCC since 2010, and see myself as your fellow real estate agent.
-In other words, if we ran into each other at a C.E. class somewhere around town, I would expect you to say hi Nori, not hi Professor Muster.
+I've been teaching online for MCC since 2010, and see myself as your fellow real estate agent.
+You can call me Professor Muster, Professor Nori, or just Nori.